astrovedic/GAXamarin/README.md

 **Scope**

 Determines which hits will be associated with a particular custom dimension value.
-There are four levels of scope: product, hit, session, and user:
+There are four levels of scope:

 * Product – value is applied to the product for which it has been set (Enhanced Ecommerce only).
 * Hit – value is applied to the single hit for which it has been set.